jaxsonpd/air_rs/README.md

 1. A thread that handles receiving data from the sdr.
 2. A thread that handles converting that data from complex frequency values to bits then into the adsbpacket struct.
 3. The display thread which serves the data to the user using several different methods.

+These threads can then be swapped out based on the ui and processing methods needed.

 ## Reference Material